 Behind the brand is London-born, NYC-based designer Nasrin Jean-Baptiste.
 Once a stylist, Jean-Baptiste understands what it takes to make waves in the industry and is actively involved in all of her brand’s processes, from material sourcing to social media.

 There’s something so nostalgic about Nensi Dojaka’s collections: each piece looks as though it's inspired by an MTV Awards red-carpet look from the late 90s.
 (Do a quick search on Google Images and tell us we’re wrong; go on, we dare you.)

 The Albanian designer is a Central Saint Martins graduate who, like many of the best emerging London designers, was recruited by LuLu Kennedy to be a part of her nonprofit talent incubator Fashion East.
 Ever since she’s secured a platform to showcase her talents, Dojaka has gone from strength to strength; and along the way, she's been supported by manifold members of the glitterati.

-Laura Lombardi is a Brooklyn-based sustainable jewellery designer who creates gold-plated necklaces, bracelets, earrings and more from repurposed brass for her eponymous label.
-Fortunately, each item is just as versatile as the next, meaning that you can rely on all Laura Lombardi jewellery to take you from day to night.
+Laura Lombardi is a Brooklyn-based sustainable jewelry designer who creates gold-plated necklaces, bracelets, earrings and more from repurposed brass for her eponymous label.
+Fortunately, each item is just as versatile as the next, meaning that you can rely on all Laura Lombardi jewelry to take you from day to night.